Why Mastery Readiness isn't just 'mastery-lite'!

 - Rebecca has been trying a ‘keep up’ approach to intervention

-- They have been thinking a lot about how to create a positive mindset around mathematics with the children
+- They have been thinking a lot about how to create a positive mindset around maths with the children

 - The school has managed to recruit a ‘maths governor’ who they decide should be invited to the next meeting with Laura.